 Skip to content

-Cedarling Kotlin binding#
+Cedarling Java binding#

 UniFFI (Universal Foreign Function Interface) is a tool developed by Mozilla to simplify cross-language bindings, primarily between Rust and other languages like Kotlin, Swift, and Python.
 It allows Rust libraries to be used in these languages without manually writing complex foreign function interface (FFI) bindings.